matteoForoni/nba-scouting-stats/tasks.md

     - [X] For specific season, evaluate top players for pts, reb, assist and fg3
     - [X] For each season, show the trend of points, reb, assist, fg3 of a specific squad
     - [X] For each season, show the division of points, reb, assist, fg3 of a specific squad between players--> pie chart
-    - [ ] For each season, show the trend of wins and losses of a specific squad --> bar chart
+    - [ ] (Broken dataset) For each season, show the trend of wins and losses of a specific squad --> bar chart
-    - [ ] For each player, plot the statistics across all season
+    - [X] For each player, plot the statistics across all season
     - [ ] For each player, plot the statistics across all matches of a specific season
-    - [ ] For each player and its team, show the trend of statistics across a time period
+    - [ ] (Optional) For each player and its team, show the trend of statistics across a time period
-    - [ ] US Map to locate each squad --> divide using color by east and western conference
+    - [ ] (Optional) US Map to locate each squad --> divide using color by east and western conference
     - [ ] Player Research
         - [ ] Filter by name
         - [ ] Get statistics of last season